5hadowblad3/InsOpt-Artifact/README.md

 make
 ````

-If there is no error message appear, then everything should work.
+If there is no error message appear (warning is acceptable, especially those coming from AFL++), then everything should work.

 ### Reproduce procedure